100 Common Data Science Interview Questions & Answers

 44) How can you overcome Overfitting?

-45) Differentiate between wide and tall data formats?
+45) Differentiate between wide and long data formats?

 46) Is Naïve Bayes bad?
 If yes, under what aspects.